-The county has continually maintained a AAA bond rating.
+The County has continually maintained a AAA bond rating.
 This rating allows the county to borrow at the lowest possible interest rate, saving the county millions of dollars in future borrowing costs.
-Local municipalities can also utilize the county's bond rating to borrow funds.
+Local municipalities can also utilize the County's bond rating to borrow funds.

 The issuance of debt is also limited.
 Debt is only issued after other sources of funding (operating budget, existing fund balance, etc.) have been explored.
-The county has the authority to issue up to \$5.14 billion in debt (10% of its State Equalized Value); however, the actual outstanding debt is \$1.17 billion, 22.8% of the permissible amount.
+The County has the authority to issue up to \$5.51 billion in debt (10% of its State Equalized Value); however, the actual outstanding debt is \$737.93 million, 13.4% of the permissible amount.

 In 2007, the County issued \$557 million in Trust Certificates of Participation (COPs) to fully fund its long-term retiree health care obligation; making it the first county in the nation to do so.
 In 2013, based on new Michigan law, the County issued \$350 million in limited taxable general obligation bonds to refinance the existing COPs debt.
-This action will result in savings of \$14.5 million a year through 2027, and \$34 million annually thereafter.
+The COPs were paid off on the official call date of April 1, 2014, resulting in a gross cumulative savings of \$171.1 million.